Classic Shunting Puzzles

 Recently Updated

-Apply the properties of angles at a point, angles on a straight line and vertically opposite angles.
-So far this activity has been accessed 49432 times and 16609 Transum Trophies have been awarded for completing it.
+Drag each shape into the correct bin according to their types and symmetries.
+So far this activity has been accessed 207 times and 96 Transum Trophies have been awarded for completing it.

 Featured Activity